Buy Bitcoin in Canada

 The Canadian bitcoin market is served by three major exchanges, four if you want to include Coinbase.
 The undisputed heavyweight of the market is QuadrigaCX, followed by upstart Coinsquare and then Kraken, who elbowed it’s way into Canada with the purchase of Cavirtex and has proceeded to slowly lose market share.

-Our exchange preference is based on three aspects.
-The most important is btc/cad exchange volume, followed by the integration of local payment options, and finally the initial verification times.
-On all three counts, we have QuadrigaCX as the best in the market (Open an account).
-Those buying and holding will appreciate the pricing in CAD against the competition.
-Canadian bitcoin traders have a convenient on ramp, after which they can transfer their coin to the massive, international exchanges.
+Our exchange preference is based on four aspects.
+The most important is btc/cad exchange volume, getting the most bitcoin for the buck, followed by the integration of local payment options, and finally the initial verification times.
+On all four counts QuadrigaCX comes out as the best exchange in the Canadian market, and we very much recommend giving them a go.
+Those buying and holding will appreciate the pricing in CAD against the competition, and getting the account active is relatively painless thanks to cheap and local deposit options and a quick verification process.

 QuadrigaCX single-minded focus on the Canadian market has made them the top bitcoin exchange by volume, price, and customer satisfaction.